4 Easy Eco-Friendly Changes You Can Make Now

-Problem: Household chemicals are some of the most dangerous products for the environment.
-Products such as detergents, cleaning supplies, dish-washing liquid, pesticides, fertilizers, bug spray, and paint include toxins, bleach, chlorine, ammonia, petrochemicals and other harmful chemicals which contaminate soil and water.
-Many laundry detergents include phosphates which cause immense harm to our oceans by promoting the growth of algae, which depletes the supply of oxygen in oceans, in turn, creating harmful living conditions for sea creatures and decreasing the quality of water.
+Problem: Household cleaning products are some of the most harmful stuff for the environment.
+Things we use use on a regular basis such as detergents, dish-washing liquid, bug spray, and paint include toxins, bleach, chlorine, ammonia, petrochemicals and other harmful chemicals which contaminate soil and water.
+Many laundry detergents include phosphates which cause immense harm to our oceans by promoting the growth of algae, which depletes the supply of oxygen in oceans, thereby creating harmful living conditions for sea creatures and decreasing the quality of water.

 Solution: Switch from toxic to non-toxic, natural cleaning products!
 Now that you're aware of the harm household cleaning products cause, why not switch to a more eco-friendly alternative? let's take a look at the various actions you can take to minimize your use of toxic products and make a huge difference.

 - Make your own natural cleaning products using items such as vinegar, lemon, olive oil, mayonnaise and baking soda - all which are effective and a lot less harmful for the environment.